Guides

 Read City of Melbourne tree management guidanceWhen to Get Help

 If you're unsure whether your tree or project requires a report, Arbor Analytics can assist.
-We provide clear, professional arborist reports aligned with Clause 52.37 and local council requirements.
+We provide clear, professional tree reports and arborist reports aligned with Clause 52.37 and local council requirements.

 The right report can help you avoid costly delays, respond to council requests, and understand what can happen before pruning, removal, or building works begin.